dotnet/csharplang/proposals/extensions_v2.md

     // *Static* extension method (not possible today).
 Called as `Assert.Boo("", "")` public static bool Boo(string s1, string s2) for Assert { }

+    // Static extensions of properties, events supported.
+They are supported in static classes
+    // Nested types supported.
+They are supported in static classes.
 }
 ```